bcgov/range-web/README.md

 * Integration with Sass

-* [Semantic UI](https://react.semantic-ui.com/usage) includes Gulp build tools so the project can preserve its own theme changes, allowing us to customise the style variables.
+* [Semantic UI React](https://react.semantic-ui.com/usage) was chosen for the main css framework.
+It includes Gulp build tools so the project can preserve its own theme changes, allowing us to customise the style variables.
 Detailed documentation on theming in Semantic UI can be found [here](http://learnsemantic.com/developing/customizing.html).

 ## Create React App
   The application was based on Facebook's [Create-React-App](https://github.com/facebook/create-react-app).
 The project was ejected once to add more plugins and make changes in Webpack configuration, then it was switched back since the newer version took care of all the demands.